-4.05.01d: Are toilets constructed of materials that are easy to clean?
+4.04.01c: Are toilet facilities constructed of materials that are easy to clean?

 Total compliance (3 points): Toilet facilities should be constructed of non-porous materials that are easy to clean and sanitize.
 The floors, walls, ceiling, partitions and doors should be made of a finish that can be easily cleaned.
-Each toilet should be maintained and ventilated to outside air, and the floor and sidewalls should be watertight.

-- Single/isolated instance of toilets not being constructed of non-porous materials. - Single/isolated instance of floor and sidewalls not being watertight.
+• Single/isolated instance of toilet facilities not being constructed of non-porous materials.

-- Numerous instances of toilets not being constructed of non-porous materials. - · Numerous instances of floor and sidewalls not being watertight.
+• Numerous instances of toilet facilities not being constructed of non-porous materials.